sedouard/flocker/docs/reference/glossary.rst

 .. _migrate-definition:

 Migrate
-   To move a container or cluster (or part of a cluster) to another node.
+   To move a volume, container, or cluster (or part of a cluster) to another node.

 .. _node-definition: